Close to You (Whigfield song): Chart performance

 Not as successful as her first three singles, "Close to You" still was a moderate hit in Europe.
 It was a top-20 hit in Denmark (18), Ireland (18), Spain (19) and the United Kingdom.
 In the latter, the single peaked at number 13 on 10 September 1995, during its second week on the UK Singles Chart.
 It spent a total of 7 weeks within the chart, and also entered the top 40 in Iceland (33) and top 100 in Germany (90).
 On the Eurochart Hot 100, "Close to You" peaked at number 67 in its first week on the chart on September 23, after charting in Denmark, Ireland and the UK.

 Music video

 A music video was produced to promote the single.
 It pays homage to the paintings of American artist Edward Hopper such as Automat, Morning Sun, and Office in a Small City.
 It begins with Carlson glancing and singing at an open window without glass while she is lounging in bed.
 Other scenes are showing her performing at a grand piano while a man is playing on it.
 Occasionally, several different people are seen lying, sitting or standing alone on their own by the open window.
 All of them in the same old style.
 In the end, these people are sitting next to each other outside, all of them lounging in the sun, finally slowly fading away until the chairs are empty and leaves are blowing in the wind.
+"Close to You" was a Box Top on British music television channel The Box for six weeks in the fall of 1995.